8BallDuVal/PlotlyGraphingCalculator/README.md

 For more information on what syntax may or may not be accepted, visit https://docs.sympy.org/0.7.1/index.html
 ********************************************************************************************************************************

-There are two python files included in this repository, perform_calc.py and perform_calc_tester.py.
+There is one python file included in this repository, perform_calc.py.

-The perform_calc.py file is the main program file and should not be ran directly in a python interpreter/command prompt window.
+The perform_calc.py file is the main program file, which also includes some examples testing out what the program does and how it works (located at the very bottom of the perform_calc.py file).
+This can be ran directly in a python interpreter/command prompt window.

-The perform_calc_tester.py file is where you should be writing your code, testing out what the program does and how it works.

 ********************************************************************************************************************************

 This is still a work in progress.
 Let me know if you have any questions/conerns!